gabrieloc/GIOVANNI/README.md

 ## Usage

 Games are loaded from your iPhone's documents directory.
-In iTunes, drop `.gb`, `.gbc`, or `zip` files into the Giovanni app documents folder, and they'll show up automatically on your Apple Watch.
+In iTunes, drop `.gb` or `.gbc` files into the Giovanni app documents folder, and they'll show up automatically on your Apple Watch.
 When you play a game for the first time, it'll download to your watch and get cached in the watch's documents directory.
 Subsequent loads are immediate.

 UPDATE: Giovanni can open ROMs natively, allowing you to bypass iTunes entirely.
 [More info](https://github.com/gabrieloc/GIOVANNI/pull/9).